Adrian-Johnston/Getting_Cleaning_Data/README.md

         6	LAYING

 SUBJECT_ID 2
-    UNique Identifier of the subject (person participating in the experiment)
+    Unique Identifier of the subject (person participating in the experiment)

 tBodyAcc-std()-X    18
     Mean of  'tBodyAcc-std()-X' readings [units not specified in original data set]